MiliAxe/MiliAxe.github.io/src/content/blog/egoism.md

 author: "Mili"
 ---

+**DISCLAIMER:** This blog post is entirely personal opinions and does not provide 100% psychologically true content.

 Egoism has been a topic of importance for me for since I have started following FOSS.
 Mainly because of the sharing culture that is present in the community.
 In the FOSS community, people share their knowledge, their code, their time and others help them in return.
 Nobody is hiding their code or knowledge.

+---

 ## My bad automatic egoist assumption